Fanzine: Rock and roll

 By the mid-1960s, several fans active in science fiction and comics fandom recognized a shared interest in rock music, and the rock fanzine was born.
 Paul Williams and Greg Shaw were two such SF-fans turned rock zine editors.
 Williams' Crawdaddy!
 (1966) and Shaw's two California-based zines, Mojo Navigator (full title, "Mojo-Navigator Rock and Roll News") (1966) and Who Put the Bomp, (1970), are among the most important early rock fanzines.

 Crawdaddy!
 (1966) quickly moved from its fanzine roots to become one of the first rock music "prozines", with paid advertisers and newsstand distribution.
-Bomp remained a fanzine, featuring many writers who would later become prominent music journalists, including Lester Bangs, Greil Marcus, Ken Barnes, Ed Ward, Dave Marsh, Mike Saunders and R. Meltzer.
+Bomp remained a fanzine, featuring many writers who would later become prominent music journalists, including Lester Bangs, Greil Marcus, Ken Barnes, Ed Ward, Dave Marsh, Metal Mike Saunders and R. Meltzer.
 Bomp featured cover art by Jay Kinney and Bill Rotsler, both veterans of SF and Comics fandom.
 Bomp was not alone; an August 1970 issue of Rolling Stone included an article about the explosion of rock fanzines.
 Other rock fanzines of this period include denim delinquent 1971, edited by Jymn Parrett, Flash, 1972, edited by Mark Shipper, Eurock Magazine (1973–1993) edited by Archie Patterson and Bam Balam, written and published by Brian Hogg in East Lothian, Scotland, beginning in 1974, and in the mid-1970s, Back Door Man.

 In the post-punk era, several well-written fanzines emerged that cast an almost academic look at earlier, neglected musical forms, including Mike Stax' Ugly Things, Billy Miller and Miriam Linna's Kicks, Jake Austen's Roctober, Kim Cooper's Scram, P. Edwin Letcher's Garage & Beat, and the UK's Shindig! and Italy's Misty Lane.

 In the 1980s, with the rise of stadium superstars, many home-grown rock fanzines emerged.
 At the peak of Bruce Springsteen's megastardom following the Born in the U.S.A. album and Born in the U.S.A.
 Tour in the mid-1980s, there were no less than five Springsteen fanzines circulating at the same time in the UK alone, and many others elsewhere.
 Gary Desmond's Candy's Room, coming from Liverpool, was the first in 1980, quickly followed by Dan French's Point Blank, Dave Percival's The Fever, Jeff Matthews' Rendezvous, and Paul Limbrick's Jackson Cage.
 In the US, Backstreets Magazine started in Seattle in 1980 and still continues today as a glossy publication, now in communication with Springsteen's management and official website.
-In the late 1990s, notorious fanzines and e-zines flourished about electronic and post-rock music.
+In the late 1990s, numerous fanzines and e-zines flourished about electronic and post-rock music.
 Crème Brûlée fanzine was one of those that documented post-rock genre and experimental music.